-The students gain a deeper understanding of the processes of the terrestrial water and energy cycle, including its central feed backs and limitations.
-They are familiar with the quantitative concepts to characterize and predict these processes in the context of science and management.
-They are able to evaluate the necessary data basis and to generally reflect the uncertainties of predictions.
-Participants are further capable of implementing these concepts into simple simulation- and analysis tools.
+The students are able to explain the relevant processes of the terrestrial water and energy cycle, including its central feed backs and limitations.
+They are familiar with the quantitative concepts to characterize and predict these processes in the context of science and management and can implement them into simple simulation- and analysis tools.
+The students are able to quanitfy and evaluate the necessary data basis and the uncertainties of predictions based upon these.